-The REST API's IP addresses are highly dynamic across a very large range, so it is not practical to whitelist based on IP addresses.
+The IP addresses used for Twilio REST APIs are highly dynamic, and span a large range, so it's impractical to list each of them.
 Instead we recommend you allow all outbound HTTPS traffic to any

 For enterprise security concerns, please contact our sales team to discuss other available options.